 Ensure that NICE and other guidance are adhered to in the ward.

-Contribute towards the successful implementation of the CARE UK patient satisfaction feedback system.
+Contribute towards the successful implementation of the PRACTICE PLUS GROUP patient satisfaction feedback system.

 Undertake mandatory annual training to update his/her knowledge, skills and competence to manage the establishment.